-wrong.
-He doesn't know why they think some talks to them about it, they explain that they are worried because no often as they do.
-EXAMPLE The host family always asks the student if he is OK, or if there is something misunderstandings and Problems
+EXAMPLE The near wrong.
+He doesn't know why they think some talks to them about it, they explain that they are worried because me often as they do.
+EXAMPLE The host family always asks the student if he is OK, or if there is something